 But the creation story is told twice in the first two chapters in Genesis, likely indicating different authorship.
 The second creation narrative, found in Genesis 2, is called the Yahwist account.
-In it, the man (Adam) is made from the earth (adama), which more specifically translates arable soil, capable of being cultivated.
+In it, the man (Adam) is made from the earth (adama), which more specifically translates as arable soil, capable of being cultivated.
 God places Adam "in the Garden of Eden to work it and take care of it" (Genesis 2:15).

 The verb employed by the Yahwist for cultivation is not kabas, "subdue," used by the priestly writer in Genesis 1, but abad, "serve."
 In the Hebrew scriptures, abad is the customary term to express servitude of slave to master (Genesis 12:6), of one people to another (Exodus 5:9), and of Israel's service to God in its life and worship (Exodus 4:23)...This way of speaking of agriculture views the human as the servant, not the master, of the land.
 It emphasizes human dependence on, rather than dominion over, the earth.
-1From the adama God creates Adam to be a farmer whose well-being is inextricably linked to the health of his crops and and the fertility of the land.
-The Yahwist language reveals that the earth is not ours to exploit, but something we must carefully tend and serve in order to be obedient to God.
-It is fitting that the same word "serve" is used in scripture to describe the people's relationship to God and to the land, for how can we truly serve the God who made the earth if we harm it (and our kindred co-bearers of God's image) with our greedy, acquisitive lives?
+1From the adama God creates Adam to be a farmer whose well-being and flourishing is inextricably linked to the health of his crops and and the fertility of the land.
+The Yahwist language reveals that the earth exists not to be exploited but rather as something that must carefully tended in order to demonstrate obedience to God.
+It is fitting that the same word "serve" is used in Scripture to describe people's relationship both to God and the land, for how can we truly serve God who made the earth if we harm it (and our kindred co-bearers of God's image) with our greedy, acquisitive lives?

-Linguistically speaking, the word "repentance" doesn't mean apologizing so much as turning around and actively heading in a different direction.
-Could God be calling Christians to repent not only of personal moral failings but the ecological and social sins of our consumerist culture.
+The word "repentance" doesn't mean apologizing so much as turning around and actively heading in a different direction.
+Perhaps this Earth Day, God is calling Christians to repent not merely of personal failings but the devastating social and ecological sins of our consumerist culture.
 When we truly believe that we belong to one another, the answer to the question, "Who is my neighbor?" is obvious, and we'll love each other as well as we love ourselves, our God, and the earth.

 1.Hiebert, Theodore.
 "The Human Vocation: Origins and Transformations in Christian Traditions."
 Christianity and Ecology: Seeking the Well-Being of Earth and Humans.
 Ed.
 Dieter T. Hessel and Rosemary Radford Ruether.
 Cambridge: Harvard University Press, 2000.
 140.